Dejan Musli: Mega Leks

-Bàsquet Manresa
+Bàsquet Manresa (2015–16)

 On 17 August 2015, Musli signed a one-year contract with the Spanish club Bàsquet Manresa.
 On 25 October 2015, Musli was named ACB Player of the Month of October after averaging 14.7 points and 9.0 rebounds in the first three games of the season.

 He finished the season as the top rated player with 19.7 Performance Index Rating points per game and was part of the All-ACB Second Team.

-Unicaja
+Unicaja (2016–17)

 On 9 June 2016, Musli signed a two-year contract with the Spanish club Unicaja.
 In April 2017, Musli won the EuroCup with Unicaja after beating Valencia BC in the Finals.
-On December 7, 2017, he parted ways with Unicaja.
+On 7 December 2017 he parted ways with Unicaja.

-Brose Bamberg
+Brose Bamberg (2017–18)

-On December 8, 2017, Musli signed with German club Brose Bamberg for the rest of the 2017–18 season.
+On 8 December 2017 Musli signed with German club Brose Bamberg for the rest of the 2017–18 season.

+Andorra (2019–20)

+In July 2019, after missing almost the entire 2018–19 season with the Chinese team Hebei Xianglan due to an injury, Musli signed a contract with the Spanish team Andorra.
+Over 17 ACB League games, Musli averaged 9.5 points and 5.7 rebounds on 52.8% shooting from the field.

 International career

 Musli played for Serbian national team at the 2007 FIBA Europe Under-16 Championship in Greece and won a gold medal.
 He was named the tournament MVP averaging 16.3 points, 11.8 rebounds and 5.1 blocks per game.